Comparing Open Source Database Options

 - Serverless: No need for a separate server process.

-- Cross-Platform: Works on virtually any operating system.
+- Cross-Platform: Works on multiple operating systems.

 Best For: